Mahri, Jammu and Kashmir

-Mahri is a village in Thathri tehsil of Doda district in Jammu and Kashmir.
+Mahri is a village in Tehsil Thathri of Doda district in Jammu and Kashmir.
 This village was one of the villages of Chenab Valley which was without electricity till 2022.

-Histrory
+History

 Mahri village was part of Bhaderwah tehsil in 1986; it became part of Thathri tehsil when Thathri was separated as a tehsil in Doda district.
 As of November 2022, Mahri is set to be electrified for the first time in the history.